chisfy/chisfy/README.md

 # 👋 About Me:

-Hey There, I’m Fyza!
+<p align="center">Hey There, I’m Fyza!</p>

 I'm a recent graduate of a coding bootcamp at School of Code, who is keen to get a career kick-started as a full stack developer!
 I started in retail but realized I'm meant for more than the shop floor.
 A 2020 redundancy pushed me to prioritize my worth and passions.
 Dog grooming was a brief joy, but cut short by health issues.
 Determined, I shifted to technology, completing a challenging coding bootcamp.
 Now, as a developer, I find joy in creating applications.
 Engaging in tech communities, I've built resilience and a continuous learning mindset.
 Excited about new technologies, I'm ready to contribute my skills to innovative projects.
 I believe in my abilities, and I'm eager to bring my passion to any opportunity.

 My GitHub profile reflects my progress in coding journey, starting from simple exercises to larger apps.
 I hope that it's showcases my coding development, It's been tempting to adjust and edit old code but I think the imperfection is important in showcasing my growth which I hope all developers can find common ground with.

-- 🌱 I’m currently working on developing projects and a portfolio!
+<li>🌱 I’m currently working on developing projects and a portfolio!</li>
-- 👀 I’m interested in coding, travel, food, gaming, sports, writing to name a few!
+<li>👀 I’m interested in coding, travel, food, gaming, sports, writing to name a few!</li>
-- 💞️ I’m looking to collaborate on open-source coding projects & learn more about software development
+<li>💞️ I’m looking to collaborate on open-source coding projects & learn more about software development</li>

 # 📝 Tech Blog: